Romani people in Ukraine: Origin

+20th century

+In the regions occupied by Germany, the initial phase of killings took place in 1941, during which the Wehrmacht and SS police units shot and killed traveling Ukrainian Roma traders they came across.
+Unlike the organized deportations to death camps that occurred in Western Europe, the Roma in Ukraine were mostly executed immediately by Nazi mobile killing squads (Einsatzgruppen) along with local collaborators.

-2022 Russian Invasion of Ukraine
+2022 Russian invasion of Ukraine

 During the 2022 invasion of Ukraine, Roma people suffered since the often lack of civil status documentation held off their access to humanitarian assistance.

 Several sources report denying refugees access to European countries.
 EU Agency for Fundamental Rights (FRA) called for special attention to Roma seeking sanctuary.

 The previous discouragement of the education of Roma girls hit them harder after the war disturbance in the education system.
 Romani Ukrainians are also fighting Russian soldiers in Liubymivka.
 Despite being part of a marginalized minority, hundreds of Roma volunteered to fight for the Ukrainian army and were awarded.